guyinatuxedo/nightmare/modules/11-index/csaw18_doubletrouble/readme.md

 }
 ```

-Particularyly this line is interesting:
+Particularly this line is interesting:

 ```
   *heapQt = v5;